Real Estate Reports and Analysis

-Housing, unfortunately, no longer appreciates at a steady trend with minimal fluctuation, making homeownership the American Dream.
+Housing, unfortunately, no longer appreciates at a steady trend with minimal fluctuation, which had previously made owning a home the American Dream.
 Instead, a consistent pattern is developing whereby housing markets fluctuate significantly around a long-term pricing trend.
 Additionally, this long-term pricing trend and the variability around this trend are local and vary significantly around the country.

 The better we understand housing cycles, the better we will be able to manage them.

 - Where are Housing Prices in Southeast Florida: A Current Evaluation

 - Overpricing in South Florida Housing Markets: December 2020

 - New York Metro Housing Market: Not Sharing in Real Estate Pricing Surge

 - The Florida Housing Value Metric: COVID-19 and Housing Concerns

 - Current Housing Market Evaluation for Palm Beach County, Florida

 - A Report on Palm Beach County, Florida's Housing Market